airtai/faststream/docs/docs/en/getting-started/publishing/index.md

 * `application/json`
 * empty with bytes content

-Btw, you can use `application/json` for all of your messages if they are not raw bytes.
-You can event don't use any header at all, but it makes serialization slower a bit.
+By the way, you can use `application/json` for all of your messages if they are not raw bytes.
+You can even omit using any header at all, but it makes serialization slightly slower.

 ## Publishing

-**FastStream** also can be used as just a Broker client to send messages in your another applications.
-It is a really easy and pretty close to *aiohttp* or *requests*.
+**FastStream** can also be used as a Broker client to send messages in other applications.
+It is quite straightforward and similar to *aiohttp* or *requests*.

-You just need to `#!python connect` your broker - and you are already able to send a message.
-Also, you can use *Broker* as an async context manager to connect and disconnect at scope exit.
+You just need to `#!python connect` your broker, and you are ready to send a message.
+Additionally, you can use *Broker* as an async context manager to establish a connection and disconnect when leaving the scope.

 To publish a message, simply set up the message content and a routing key: